Juan-glitch/MCP-PROJECTT/README.md

 For a tour of the folder layout see `docs/01_project_structure.md`.
 For step-by-step validation instructions see `docs/05_validationGuide.md`.

+## Node tooling

+This repository doesn't require Node or `npm`.
+Earlier versions shipped with `package.json` and `package-lock.json` for experiments, but those files have been removed to keep the focus on the Python examples.

 ## License

 MIT License.
 See `LICENSE` for details.